The Police Reunion Tour: The show

 The first show was a preview concert in Vancouver, for 4,000 members of the band's fan club, on 27 May 2007.
 The first official show was on 28 May 2007 in front of 22,000 fans at one of two nearly sold-out shows.
 Opening with "Message in a Bottle", the band performed for roughly two hours, playing mostly hits with a smattering of fan favourites.

 While the Vancouver concerts received overwhelmingly positive reviews from critics, drummer Stewart Copeland, in a forum posting on his official site, called the band's 29 May performance "lame" and took humorous pokes at himself and his bandmates.
 He called one of Sting's song-ending leaps that of a "petulant pansy instead of the god of rock", joked the band botched the key changes so thoroughly they ended up playing "avant-garde twelve-tone hodgepodges" of "Every Little Thing She Does Is Magic" and "Don't Stand So Close to Me", suggested that guitarist Andy Summers was "in Idaho" when he and Sting ended up half a bar out of sync with each other during opener "Message in a Bottle", and claimed he "made a hash" out of a fill he had worked out for in "Walking in Your Footsteps" by playing it in the wrong part of the song.
 In spite of these glitches, however, he said he was enjoying himself and after the set he and his bandmates fell into each other's arms backstage, laughing.

 "It was a sincere criticism," Copeland explained.
 "If you read the piece in context, it wasn't that vitriolic.
 It was an acknowledgement that we were only human.
 And we were struggling to make it work, playing as if our lives depended on it, and we still had to get it right… When Sting and Andy first read it, they were like, 'Oww!'
 But then they got over it."

-"The Police were very good musicians," observed Stranglers bassist Jean-Jacques Burnel.
-"They just hated each other's guts.
-They still do, apparently.
-We played Hyde Park the same day they did (29 June 2008) and it was awful.
-It's not very conducive to an appreciation of someone's output, when you know they're just there to top up their pension fund."